-ACCT 5311 Survey of Accounting
+ACCT 5311 (3-3-0) Survey of Accounting

 This course introduces students to accounting, the language of business.
 Students will learn the techniques for financial data accumulation and reporting under generally accepted accounting principles.
 Students will also study the accounting concepts and methods used in managerial planning, control, and decision-making.
 A major course objective is to prepare students to interpret and understand corporate financial statements as a basis for evaluating an organization's performance.
 Equivalent to ACCT 2301 Principles of Financial Accounting and ACCT 2302 Principles of Managerial Accounting.
-Fall, Spring, Summer, Online
+Fall, Spring, Summer, Online.

-ACCT 6321 Managerial Accounting
+ACCT 6321 (3-3-0) Managerial Accounting

 This course is a study of the internal accounting methods of business organizations.
 The course's major emphasis is the use of accounting for planning and control.
 Various topics include determining manufacturing costs, cost behavior patterns, costing systems, cost-volume relationships, relevant costs, budgeting and control procedures, responsibility accounting, transfer pricing, and capital budgeting.
 Fall, Spring, Summer, Online.
 Prerequisite: ACCT 5311 or undergraduate equivalent.
-(MISM 6314 strongly recommended)
+(MISM 6314 strongly recommended).

-ACCT 6330 Taxation of Business Entities
+ACCT 6330 (3-3-0) Taxation of Business Entities

 This course introduces students to basic tax concepts and federal tax laws affecting business entities.
 The primary objective is to enable students to identify tax issues and basic tax research.
 Fall.
-Prerequisite: ACCT 5311
+Prerequisite: ACCT 5311 or undergraduate equivalent.

-ACCT 6332 Advanced Topics in Taxation
+ACCT 6332 (3-3-0) Advanced Topics in Taxation

 This course is a continuation of ACCT 6330 and will acquaint students with tax planning opportunities and risks inherent in common management decisions.
 Fall.
-Prerequisite: ACCT 6330
+Prerequisite: ACCT 6330.

-ACCT 6333 Accounting Systems
+ACCT 6333 (3-3-0) Accounting Systems

 The major objective of this course is understanding the development and analysis of financial and managerial accounting systems.
 Topics include origination, classification, control, development, and design and installation of accounting systems.
 The importance of reliable internal controls is a central theme.
-Fall hybrid; Summer online (odd years) Prerequisite: ACCT 6321
+Fall hybrid; Summer online (odd years) Prerequisite: ACCT 6321.

-ACCT 6335 Financial Statement Analysis
+ACCT 6335 (3-3-0) Financial Statement Analysis

 This course presents fundamental analysis techniques and stresses the use of financial accounting in decision making.
 The focus will be on the role of financial statement analysis by decision makers for current evaluation and future prediction.
-Spring hybrid; Summer online (even years) Prerequisite: ACCT 5311 or undergraduate equivalent
+Spring hybrid; Summer online (even years) Prerequisite: ACCT 5311 or undergraduate equivalent.

-ACCT 6342 Internal Auditing
+ACCT 6342 (3-3-0) Internal Auditing

 This course presents the current theory and procedures used by internal auditors, and examines the internal auditing process and the auditing skills specific to internal auditing.
 Internal auditing includes both managerial and financial audits of non-profit and for-profit organizations.
 Emphasis will be on professional standards, internal controls, and statistical methods.
 Fall.
-Prerequisite: ACCT 5311
+Prerequisite: ACCT 5311 or undergraduate equivalent.

-ACCT 6343 Accounting for Governmental and Non-profit Entities
+ACCT 6343 (3-3-0) Accounting for Governmental and Non-profit Entities

 A survey course of budgeting and fund accounting as applied to non-profit and governmental entities: hospitals, schools, religious and charitable organizations, municipalities, and other governmental units.
 Spring.
-Prerequisite: ACCT 6321
+Prerequisite: ACCT 6321.